Place of Mercy and Hope

 One Step at a Time

 A Summer Camp is held annually in December in the Langbos Informal Settlement.
-Our holiday program develops every year.
-We welcome over 400 disadvantaged children, 20 special needs children, welcome 10 newly appointed South African Marist Student Leaders (Head Boys and Head Girls) of the five Marist Schools, Marist Alumni from the five South African Marist, two German Marist Alumni and a few local volunteers who are mentored by the Marists.
+Our Youth Empowerment program develops every year.
+We welcome just under 500 disadvantaged children, 20 special needs children, welcome 10 newly appointed South African Marist Student Leaders (Head Boys and Head Girls) of the five Marist Schools, Marist Alumni from the five South African Marist, two German Marist Alumni and local volunteers who are mentored by the Marists.

 Addo Township Designs